The Unexpected Gifts of Growing Older: Finding Joy, Freedom & Wisdom

 Battle-Tested: The Resilience You Never Knew You Had

-Life throws punches at all of us—relationship endings, loved ones facing illness, physical changes that arrive uninvited.
+Life throws punches at all of us.
+Relationship endings, loved ones facing illness, physical changes that arrive uninvited.
 Yet we bounce back in ways we never expected we could.

 Aging builds toughness.
 A 2022 Harvard study found people who feel good about aging live longer, with less depression and sharper minds.
 Why?
-Because years of getting through life’s ups and downs teach you how to handle whatever comes next.
+Because the years of getting through life’s ups and downs teach you how to handle whatever comes next.

 A towering, ancient oak tree with a gnarled trunk, standing firm and reaching skyward.